 Center for Court Innovation

-Managing Director of National Initiatives & Research, New York, NY
+Managing Director of National Initiatives & Research, Need not be based in NYC, NY

 MANAGING DIRECTOR OF NATIONAL INITIATIVES & RESEARCH

 The Center for Court Innovation is a nonprofit organization that works to create a fair, effective, and humane justice system by performing original research and helping launch reforms by guiding justice innovators nationally and internationally.
 The Center creates operating projects that have been documented to reduce the use of jail and prison, assist victims of crime, and strengthen communities.

 Are you inspired to create a people-centered justice system?
 To promote problem-solving, data-informed approaches, and community-driven transformational solutions that break down seemingly intractable systemic barriers?

 Are you an inspirational leader who builds effective teams and inclusive cultures based in equity and shared values?
 Are you equipped and energized to promote organizational management to ensure optimal coordination and performance in a highly complex organization with many moving parts?

 Are you an active and effective listener who can build bridges among diverse stakeholders to create and scale effective models through research and practice?